 He nodded then he closed the file.
 “Well I will do some research, but this is not really rare stuff, in fact except for how pristine the pieces are there is nothing really remarkable about them.
 There is some value to them, but any good thief would be disappointed in the price he got for them,” he said, handing the file back to me.
 “The frame and glass were not left behind.
 The burglars took everything together?”

-I continued to my trip and found myself at the Living Seas.
-I ran over the questions I had in my mind.
+I continued to walking around the mish mash of Walts orginal dream and found myself at the Living Seas.
+I ran over the questions I had in my mind as I watched fish swim by.
 Why did the thieves steal the memento when they had not done so before or after?
 Had they broken their own rules and taken the whole framed piece from the house.
 Why did the Lafleur’s add the item to the stolen list a day after the initial report?
 The LaFleurs where not someone I would peg for padding an insurance claim.

 And lastly, where were the items now?